 If you’ve noticed symptoms suggesting anemia, there's good news.
 It's easily diagnosed through a simple blood test, and treatment makes a huge difference!
 Although anemia is often suspected due to symptoms and physical exam findings (pale skin or eyelids), confirmation of the diagnosis occurs via a simple finger stick in the office or official testing of the blood stream.

 Several smartphone apps now allow individuals to assess for anemia by taking a photo of the inner eye-lid or fingernails.
 These apps have been studied and found to have an accuracy of 97% when compared to standard hemoglobin levels in a CBC laboratory result.

 Once the diagnosis is confirmed, an appropriate treatment regimen should involve correction of the underlying cause.
 Occasionally, referral to a hematologist is required if the anemia is genetically linked, severe, or unexplained.

 For iron deficiency anemia, it's important to take an iron supplement that's easily digested and well absorbed.
-Natalist’s Iron supplement is a slow-release, pure formula which is easy on the digestion and nearly 100% bioavailable, unlike most other iron supplements.
+Our vegan iron supplements offer a slow-release, pure formula which is easy on the digestion and nearly 100% bioavailable, unlike most other iron supplements.
 Pregnant women with iron deficiency anemia require iron supplementation in addition to prenatal vitamin supplementation.